scribe-org/Scribe-iOS/README.md

 ### Scribe language keyboards for iOS

-**Scribe-iOS** is a pack of iOS and iPadOS power user keyboards for language learners.
+**Scribe-iOS** is a pack of iOS and iPadOS keyboards for language learners.
 Features include translation **`(beta)`**, verb conjugation and noun annotation that give users the tools needed to communicate with confidence.
 German and Spanish are currently the only supported languages, but the Scribe team has interest in creating keyboards for all languages of interest.

-Data for Scribe keyboards is sourced from [Wikidata](https://www.wikidata.org/), with [WDQS](https://www.wikidata.org/wiki/Wikidata:SPARQL_tutorial) queries being written to produce JSON files for easy reference.
-Being fully open-source, Scribe prioritizes user privacy and doesn't ask for any data or system access.
+Data for Scribe keyboards is sourced from [Wikidata](https://www.wikidata.org/) and stored in app, so an internet connection is not required.
+Being fully open-source, Scribe prioritizes user privacy and doesn't collect usage data or ask for system access.

 # **Contents**<a id="contents"></a>